 Take a Day Trip to Jerash

-The ancient city of Jerash lies about 30 km north in an area that has been continually inhabited for over 6,500 years!
-One of the world’s largest and best-preserved Roman towns, Jerash, encompasses expansive plazas, two theaters, a beautiful colonnaded street stretching the length of the city, and the impressive Hadrian’s Arch marking the entrance to the site.
+The ancient city of Jerash lies about 30 km north of Amman in an area that has been continually inhabited for over 6,500 years!
+One of the world’s largest and best-preserved Roman towns, Jerash, encompasses expansive plazas.
+It also houses two theaters, a beautiful colonnaded street stretching the length of the city, and the impressive Hadrian’s Arch marking the entrance to the site.

 Lounge at the Beach

 Most of the prime seafront property has been snatched up by fancy resorts, but there is a public beach available.
 It’s worth it to splurge while you’re here to have access to a nice beach with showers (the salt will make you itch like crazy).

 There is also Dead Sea mud available for the taking, and chairs for lounging.
 It’s also nice to have a freshwater pool to relax in once you get tired of floating in super salty water!